HomeESA by StateESA Letter Montana

 How to Get an ESA Letter in Montana

-Here is how it works in Montana: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Montana license number, generally within 10–15 minutes.
+Here’s how it works in Montana: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Montana license number, generally within 10–15 minutes.

 What Your Montana ESA Letter Includes

 Our Montana-licensed mental health professionals serve renters across the state — from the capital, Helena, to its largest city, Billings, plus Billings, Missoula, Bozeman and Helena and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Montana?